kay-kim/materialize/doc/user/content/installation/configuration.md

   To enable observability features, set [`observability.enabled=true`](#observabilityenabled).
   This will create the necessary resources for monitoring the operator.
-For additional observability configuraiton options, see [`observability` parameters](#observability-parameters).
+For additional observability configuration options, see [`observability` parameters](#observability-parameters).

 ## Configure the Materialize operator chart